 | Microservices | — | ✓ |

-Choose Ecommerce Boilerplate if you prioritize Payments and Auth.
-Choose Paralect Ship if Lambda Architecture and CI/CD are more important to your project.
+Choose Ecommerce Boilerplate if you prioritize Auth and Components.
+Choose Paralect Ship if CI/CD and Microservices are more important to your project.

 Ecommerce Boilerplate costs $39 and includes 3 features.
-Paralect Ship costs $0 and includes 3 features.
-Ecommerce Boilerplate uniquely offers Payments, Auth, Components.
-Paralect Ship uniquely offers Lambda Architecture, CI/CD, Microservices.
+Paralect Ship costs $0 and includes 2 features.
+Ecommerce Boilerplate uniquely offers Auth, Components, Payments.
+Paralect Ship uniquely offers CI/CD, Microservices.

 Paralect Ship is cheaper at $0, which is $39 less than Ecommerce Boilerplate ($39).